 Strength training

-A well-rounded training plan should include at least one strength training session per week.
 Strength training is essential for any runner looking to improve their athletic performance, especially over long distances.

-Strength training can take the form of bodyweight exercises (like squats or lunges) or weighted exercises (like dumbbell squats or weighted lunges).
+It can take the form of bodyweight exercises (like squats or lunges) or weighted exercises (like dumbbell squats or weighted lunges).

 How to prepare for your first half marathon

-As discussed earlier, preparation is key so you set yourself up for success.
+Preparation is key so you set yourself up for success.

 Along with following a well-rounded training plan, good preparation comes down to: